jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 * [Prompt Engineering Pattern Videos](https://www.google.com/search?q=prompt+engineering+patterns&tbm=vid)

 Prompt Engineering Pattern Courses:
 * Coursera [Prompt Engineering Pattern]( https://www.coursera.org/search?query=Prompt%20Engineering&sortBy=BEST_MATCH&myLearningTab=IN_PROGRESS) courses.
-As of this posting, this query returns over 500 courses.
+As of this posting, this query has returned over 500 courses.
 Enroll for a price for the full experience, or audit for free, which doesn’t include tests or grading.
 Some courses may not provide an audit option.
 * Coursera courses I audited, which are the source of most of my blog content:
     * [Generative AI: Prompt Engineering Basics](https://www.coursera.org/learn/generative-ai-prompt-engineering-for-everyone/home/welcome) - Provided by IBM.
     * [Prompt Engineering for ChatGPT](https://www.coursera.org/learn/prompt-engineering/home/welcome) - Provided by Vanderbilt University.